-Applications submitted under this FOA may be withdrawn from consideration by using the Office of Science's PAMS website at https://pamspublic.science.energy.gov.
+Applications submitted under this FOA may be withdrawn from consideration by using the PAMS website at https://pamspublic.science.energy.gov.
 Applications may be withdrawn at any time between when the applicant submits the application and when DOE makes the application available to merit reviewers.
 Such withdrawals take effect immediately and cannot be reversed.
 Please exercise due caution.
+After the application is made available to merit reviewers, the applicant may contact the DOE program office identified in this FOA to request that it be withdrawn.